 So as part of a 1929–1934 campaign, between 1930 and 1932, Dorothy Garrod excavated four caves; in the Carmel mountain range.
-In fact, Garrod discovered Neanderthal and early modern human remains.
-Furthermore, she found the skeleton of a Neanderthal female; named Tabun I. Moreover, the skeleton is regarded as one of the most important human fossils ever found.
-The excavation at el-Tabun produced the longest stratigraphic record in the region; spanning 600,000 or more years of human activity.
+In fact, Garrod discovered in the area of the Carmel Mountain Range Neanderthal and early modern human remains.
+Furthermore, she found the skeleton of a Neanderthal female; named Tabun I. Moreover, the skeleton is considered one of the most important human fossils ever.
+The excavation at el-Tabun produced the region’s longest stratigraphic record, spanning 600,000 or more years of human activity.

-The four caves and rock-shelters (Tabun, Jamal, el-Wad, and Skhul) together yield results from the Lower Paleolithic to the present day; representing roughly a million years of human evolution.
+Together, the four caves and rock shelters (Tabun, Jamal, el-Wad, and Skhul) yield results from the Lower Paleolithic to the present day; representing roughly a million years of human evolution.
 There are also several well-preserved burials of Neanderthals and Homo sapiens and the transition from nomadic hunter-gatherer groups to complex; sedentary agricultural societies is extensively documented at the site.
-Taken together, these emphasize the paramount significance of the Mount Carmel caves for the study of human cultural and biological evolution within the framework of palaeo-ecological changes.
+Taken together, these emphasize the Mount Carmel caves’ paramount significance for studying human cultural and biological evolution within the framework of palaeo-ecological changes.

-As a result In 2012, UNESCO’s World Heritage Committee added the sites of human evolution at Mount Carmel to the List of World Heritage Sites.
+As a result, In 2012, UNESCO’s World Heritage Committee added the sites of human evolution at Carmel Mountain to the List of World Heritage Sites.
 The World Heritage Site includes four caves (Tabun, Jamal, el-Wad, and Skhul) on the southern side of the Nahal Me’arot Valley.
-The site fulfills criteria in two separate categories, “natural” and “cultural”.
+The site fulfills the criteria of “natural” and “cultural.”
 Of great interest for the Near East Epipalaeolithic is Kebara Cave.